- EXPLORE SKAGIT

 The Skagit Farm to Pint Passport Tour includes a map and passport to collect stamps.
 Once you have collected 10 stamps, you are awarded with a pint glass at the last brewery you visit.
 Pick up a passport at the breweries, Skagit Visitor Info Centers, and a select number of lodging establishments that offer “Bed & Brew” packages.

-Skagit Valley is also home to a Brewing Academy, fields of Barley and three Brewery Festivals: Bier on the Pier (October), Brew on the Slough (October) and the Brew Fest on the Skagit (August).
+Skagit Valley is also home to a Brewing Academy, fields of Barley and five Brewery Festivals: Bier on the Pier (First weekend of October), Brew on the Slough (Third weekend of October) Brew Fest on the Skagit (Second Saturday of August), the Skagit Wine & Beer Festival (November) and the Skagit Farm to Pint Fest in March.
 Not surprising that we ranked #10 in the USA on the “Hidden Beer Gems in the USA” list!

 The Bow-Edison Food trail is a community oriented project with 3 requirements to being on the map.